Founder of RokCore Pilates & Yoga Studio.

 Soon after, I began a dedicated practice of Ashtanga and over the years I was drawn to Ashrams in India and it was here, surrounded by peace and spirituality, I discovered my path to teach.
 In February 2017, during a sabbatical from work, I completed the 200-hour YTT with Peak Beings in Hawaii.

-Since then, I have been lucky enough to study further YTT hours with Annie Carpenter (Vinyasa / Smart Flo), Norman Blair, Sarah Lo (Yin Yoga) Lisa Kaley-Isley (Yoga for Anxiety and Depression) and Rod Stryker (Yoga Nidra).
+Since then I have been honoured to study further YTT hours with Annie Carpenter (Vinyasa / Smart Flo), Norman Blair, Sarah Lo (Yin Yoga) Lisa Kaley-Isley (Yoga for Anxiety and Depression) and Rod Stryker (Yoga Nidra).

 Whilst I initially began teaching Vinyasa, I also wanted to share my love of Yin yoga.
 I was amazed by the profound and calming effects it had on my own hectic life.
 In such a fast-paced world, we desperately need to slow down, take a breath and connect deeper to ourselves.
 Practicing these two styles together can help us do just that, creating harmony, both physically and mentally.

 Yin Yang yoga every Tuesday 7.00pm-8.30pm (90 minutes)

 Classes are a mix of Vinyasa and Yin yoga.
 We begin with a Yang (Vinyasa) Sequence to challenge the body to move with flow and strength, moving and warming muscles, increasing the heart rate and boosting blood flow.
 The Yin sequences that follow and close the practice are designed to connect to the deeper layers of the self.
 We slow down and hold poses for several minutes to elongate deep-set tissues in the body.
 We nurture the mind, calm the heart and integrate the energy flow that we cultivated in our Yang practise at a deeper level within.